paritytech/polkadot/roadmap/implementers-guide/src/node/backing/statement-distribution.md

 A: Initial State.
 Receive `SignedFullStatement(Statement::Second)`: extract `Statement`, forward to Candidate Backing and PoV Distribution, proceed to B. Receive any other `SignedFullStatement` variant: drop it.

-B: Receive any `SignedFullStatement`: check signature, forward to Candidate Backing.
+B: Receive any `SignedFullStatement`: check signature and determine whether the statement is new to us. if new, forward to Candidate Backing and circulate to other peers.
 Receive `OverseerMessage::StopWork`: proceed to C.

 C: Receive any message for this block: drop it.